Page contents

 The most common Covid symptoms are:

-- a high temperature of 37.8 degrees Celsius or above.
+- A high temperature of 37.8 degrees Celsius or above.

-- a new, continuous dry cough
+- New, continuous dry cough.

 - Anosmia is another key symptom of Covid-19 and it occurs when your sense of smell or taste changes or disappears altogether.